adepthub/adepthub-ext/guide.md

 # Guide

-#### When to Use adepthub-ext (AdeptHub Extensions), adept-core or adept-lockfile

-The Adept(Hub) project is split into 3 parts: - The **adept-lockfile** project.
-This is a pure Java project capable only of 1) reading adept lockfiles (see the Lockfile section below for more info) and 2) downloading artifacts.
-This means it cannot resolve on its own.
-It is useful for bootstrapping something which has already been resolved, and because it is only is about 50kbs (and 2 jars) and therefore lightweight.
-Soon AdeptHub will provide resolution as a service, which means that the adept-lockfile project can be enough for online only resolution. - The **adept-core** project contains the resolution engine and what you need to handle/read Adept metadata.
-With Adept you can search locally, resolve and write lockfiles.
-What you do not get is integration with AdeptHub or Ivy.
-Also Adept does not know about "versions" or "binary-versions" and so on, because it is unnecessary to perform resolution.
-Adept also does not make any assumptions on how results should be displayed for an end user.
-This means that you will have to write this on you own or use the adepthub-ext project that has helpers for this. - This project (the **adepthub-ext** project) contains everything above and also provides the possibility to search, install and publish on adepthub.com.
-In addition it makes it possible to import from Ivy.
-AdeptHub extensions contain the notion of module.
-This is useful for tools that needs to support configurations.
-Further more it uses provides helpers for common notions such as version and binary-versions, which Adept does not need to resolve but which are commonly used.
-Lastly it contains helpers to make it easier to render end-user results.

-The preference should go toward adepthub-ext, because it is the total package.
-This guide explains how to use the adepthub-ext programmatically.

 ### Resolving with AdeptHub Extensions

 Before starting this guide, have a look at the `concepts.md` file in this directory to get a basic